In 1771, Benjamin Franklin recounted the story of his life to his son William, remarking:

 Born in Boston in 1706, Benjamin was the 15th child out of 17, and the youngest boy.
 Early on, his parents realized that he was exceptional, and they sent him to school.
-But with so many other mouths to feed, his father finally decided against lavishing so much money on the education of one child, so Benjamin's formal education ended while he was still little.
+But with so many other mouths to feed, his father finally decided against lavishing so much money on the education of one child, so Benjamin's formal education ended when he was just 10.
 Naturally, the boy wanted to be a sailor.
 Instead, he wound up apprenticed to his older brother James in a print shop.
 Benjamin learned a great deal, but he and his brother clashed.
 Still in his teens, the younger Franklin ran away to Philadelphia.
 Not long after arriving in the bustling city, the young man landed a plum assignment; Governor William Keith sent him to London to buy printing equipment.

 To be given such an important job by a governor — before even turning 20 — sounded entirely too good to be true.
 In fact, it was.
 On the other side of the Atlantic, Franklin realized his patron was unreliable and, penniless, had to find work in another print shop.
 Two years later, he returned to Philadelphia and started a business of his own.
-Within several years, he was printing Poor Richard's Almanac, that witty series of publications with observations such as "Fish and Visitors stink in 3 days," "The worst wheel of the cart makes the most noise," and, perhaps most observant of all, "Old Boys have their Playthings as well as young Ones; the Difference is only in the Price."
+Within several years, he was printing Poor Richard's Almanac, that witty series of publications with observations such as "Fish and Visitors stink in three days," "The worst wheel of the cart makes the most noise," and, perhaps most observant of all, "Old Boys have their Playthings as well as young Ones; the Difference is only in the Price."

-Franklin could have enjoyed a comfortable living as a printer for the rest of his life but, as historians have observed, his wouldn't have become a household name if he had simply stuck with printing.
+Franklin could have enjoyed a life-long comfortable living as a printer but, as historians have observed, his wouldn't have become a household name if he had simply stuck with printing.
 In his early 40s, he retired from the business and took up experimentation, particularly with electricity.
 Franklin's 1752 kite experiment, revealing the electrical charge carried by clouds, made him an instant celebrity.
 Both Harvard and Yale awarded him honorary degrees, but in those days, even the highest institutions of learning in the American colonies were backwaters.
 The real action was in England.
 Luckily for Franklin, Quaker networks had already relayed news of the clever printer's electricity experiments in the City of Brotherly Love to the Royal Society in London.
 In 1757, he returned to the seat of power.

 Franklin's first arrival in the mother country had been inauspicious, but his second was a different story.
 He was now the darling of the Royal Society, which even today, ranks among the world's most prestigious scientific associations.
 Basking in the glow of their adulation, he started to rack up medals.
 But the real business that sent Franklin to England was to try to resolve a dispute between the colony of Pennsylvania and its effective owners, the Penns.
 Negotiations grew acrimonious.
 Franklin returned to America in 1762.
 In 1764, he was back in England.